 Don’t learn the way of the nations.
-That is, don’t learn idolatry from foreigners.
+That is, don’t learn idolatry.

 VERSE 3.
 For the customs of the peoples are vanity; for one cuts a tree out of the forest, the work of the hands of the workman with the ax.

 Jeremiah sees idolatry as worthless because the “gods” being worshipped were created by their worshipers.